 Café blinds also offer another important functionality; they can transform open spaces like patios, open wall-less gazebos, cabanas and even pavilions into nice enclosed, private spaces.
 Households can create an extra room for guests to use, just by installing café blinds around their porches or patios; the blinds are sturdy, they provide enough privacy, and they can effectively protect the space from weather elements like rain, snow, wind, light and heat.

 Homeowners who want a change in the design and function of their rooms now have a great solution in their hands in the form of café blinds.
-To learn more about the different types, sizes, materials and mechanisms, visit our cafe blinds range here.
+To learn more about the different types, sizes, materials and mechanisms.